PRODUCTION - “TOBAGO 1677”

 In the film, Captain Van Dongen’s voice is represented by Patrick O’Connor, better known for his role as “Gandalf”

-“The Hunt For Gollum”, the prequel to the “Lord Of The Rings” films, produced by Independent Online Cinema.
+in “The Hunt For Gollum”, the prequel to the “Lord Of The Rings” films, produced by Independent Online Cinema.

 TOBAGO 1677 - EXPERT TEAM